Bertodemus/Work-Day-Scheduler/README.md

     * Each hour block has a header that indicates the hour and whether or not there is an entry for this block.
 * There are a few buttons to familiarize yourself with:
     * Clicking on the header of the hour block will expand or collapse the view
-    * Gold disk will save your entry
+    * Gold diskette will save your entry
     * Crimson garbage can will delete your entry
     * The gold eye icons will perform an "At A Glance" view, which will open every hour block so that you can get an overview of         your entire day.
 Clicking the gold eye/"view status" icon again will collapse all of the hour blocks."
         * These icons also indicate an expanded or collapsed hour block